Kanzyone/HTML5-Guide/README.md

 </p>

 <p>
-By following this guide, you will: understand the basic structure of a web page, learn the most commonly used HTML tags, discover how to properly use elements like forms, tables, links, and media and eventually build your own simple web pages.
+By following this repository, you will: understand the basic structure of a web page, learn the most commonly used HTML tags, discover how to properly use elements like forms, tables, links, and media and eventually build your own simple web pages.
 </p>

 <p>
-I created this guide because I noticed that there aren’t many clear and beginner resources for people who want to start learning frontend development.
+I created this repository because I noticed that there aren’t many clear and beginner resources for people who want to start learning frontend development.
 When I started developing and learning about web development, I couldn't find the kind of resources I wanted, so I decided to create my own resource using information from other sources and what I had learned myself.
 </p>

 <p>